marxin/texi2rst-generated/sphinx/libgomp/openmp-implementation-status/openmp-50.rst

 ``close`` *map-type-modifier*                                            Y
 Mapping C/C++ pointer variables and to assign the address of             P
       device memory mapped by an array section
-Mapping of Fortran pointer and allocatable variables, including pointer  P       Mapping of vars with allocatable components unspported
+Mapping of Fortran pointer and allocatable variables, including pointer  P       See note [#f2]_.
       and allocatable components of variables ``defaultmap`` extensions                                                Y ``declare mapper`` directive                                             N